 Don’t try to diagnose it on your own

 Dr. Google may lead you down the wrong path with this rash.
 “Perioral dermatitis can mimic other conditions such as seborrheic dermatitis, rosacea, atopic dermatitis, and acne,” says Chris G. Adigun, MD, a dermatologist at Dermatology and Laser Center of Chapel Hill in Chapel Hill, NC.
+After all, there are several conditions that could cause a red face.
 “Thus, it is imperative to have a board-certified dermatologist evaluate your skin.”
 Is it eczema?
 Here’s how to tell.

 See a doctor for antibiotics